burkh4rt/Multimodal-Trajectory-Modeling/README.md

 ## Multimodal Trajectory Modeling

-This repository provides code and anonymized data to accompany our paper "AI-guided early dementia prediction using unsupervised multimodal modeling of brain health trajectories" [^1].
+This repository provides code and anonymized data to accompany our paper "Unsupervised multimodal modeling of cognitive and brain health trajectories for early dementia prediction" [^1].
 In it, we propose and validate a mixture of state space models to perform unsupervised clustering of short trajectories.
 Within the state space framework, we let expensive-to-gather biomarkers correspond to hidden states and readily obtainable cognitive metrics correspond to measurements.
 Upon training with expectation maximization, we find that our